klintan/pytorch-lanenet/README.md

 #### Custom dataset
-For a custom dataset, the easiest approach is to make sure it follows the format laid out in the data folder.
+To train on a custom dataset, the easiest approach is to make sure it follows the format laid out in the data folder.
-Alternatively write a custom pytorch dataset class.
+Alternatively write a custom PyTorch dataset class (if you do, feel free to provide a PR)

+### Test

 ## Resources